MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex1_Create and apply a Configuration Profile.md

 ### Scenario

-You need to use Entra and Intune to manage members of the Developers department at Contoso .
+You need to use Entra and Intune to manage Windows devices at Contoso .
 You have been asked to evaluate the solutions that would enable the users to work effectively and securely on Windows 11 devices.
-Aaron Nicholls has volunteered to help you test and evaluate the solution and provide feedback.
+Megan Bowen has volunteered to help you test and evaluate the solution and provide feedback.
 He has also given you some initial requirements that must be included and applied to the developer's Windows devices:

 - The Gaming section in Settings should not be visible.
 - The Privacy section in Settings should be restricted as much as possible.